imaging Satellite Humidity And Instability product

 6. Besides the main outputs, the differences between the above parameters calculated from the retrieved profiles of temperature and humidity (and ozone profile if activated) with the parameters calculated from the spatial, temporal and vertical interpolated profiles from background NWP are written as other outputs (following 2007 Madrid Workshop recommendation).
 Thus the parameters diffTPW, diffBL, diffML, diffHL, diffLI, diffSHW, diffKI, diffSKT, diffTOZ are also written in the netCDF output file.

-the above main output parameters, GEO-iSHAI can be optionally
+above main output parameters, GEO-iSHAI can be optionally

-configured to save input profiles, intermediate results and retrieved
+configured to save input profiles, intermediate results and

-profiles in iSHAI optional
+retrieved profiles in

-to feed new user applications.
+debugging purposes or to feed new user applications.